IRL2/nanover-docs/source/installation.rst

 User Installation Guide
 #######################

+This installation guide contains the information required to get NanoVer up and running on your computer.
+This includes creating a conda environment and installing the server, which is required for setting up and running simulations.
+You then have the option to install the iMD-VR client, which enables you to visualise and interact with your simulations inside VR.

 .. _creating_conda_env:

 Creating a conda environment
 ############################

 #.
-Install Conda through whichever program you prefer, e.g. `Miniforge <https://github.com/conda-forge/miniforge>`_.
+Install conda through whichever program you prefer, e.g. `Miniforge <https://github.com/conda-forge/miniforge>`_.
 #.
 Open a terminal that you have conda installed in:

     * On Windows, this is Windows Powershell.